MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 Quantum computing makes use of wave-like properties of quantum particles to encode information, so it can process highly complex calculations more quickly.
 When designed to scale, quantum computers will have capabilities that exceed today's most powerful supercomputers.

 The quantum bit, or qubit, is the basic unit of quantum information.
 Whereas a classical bit holds a single binary value, 0 or 1, a qubit can be in a “superposition” of both values at the same time.
-This enables quantum mechanical effects which in turn empower quantum algorithms for faster searching, better optimization, and greater security.
 For instance, 4 bits are enough for a classical computer to represent any number between 0 and 15.
 In opposition, with 4 qubits a quantum computer can represent **every** number between 0 and 15 at the same time!

+Superposition enables quantum mechanical effects which in turn empower quantum algorithms for faster searching, better optimization, and greater security.

 ### Quantum computing